 Can automatic dog feeders work with wet food?

-Most automatic feeders are designed for dry kibble only.
-Wet food clogs dispensing mechanisms and spoils quickly at room temperature.
-A few premium models claim to handle semi-moist food, but even those struggle with standard wet food from a tin or pouch.
-If your dog eats exclusively wet food, automatic feeding is difficult.
-Your best bet is the SureFeed Microchip Connect, which seals wet food between meals to keep it fresh.
-You still need to fill it manually, but the lid keeps the food protected.
+If your dog eats exclusively wet food, automatic feeding becomes difficult.
+Your best option may be the SureFeed Microchip Connect, which seals wet food between meals to help keep it fresh.
+You’ll still have to manually refill the food, but the lid keeps the food protected.

 Will my dog be scared of the automatic feeder?